Luppiter1/Coloc/README.md

 ##############################################################################################################################

-gtex_folder_path:- GTEx folder path containing eQTL data eQTL association data must be a folder containing CSV files corresponding to different tissues, each of which must contain at least the following columns:
+base_folder_path:- path containing GTEx eqtle data folder Create a folder in this directory called "gtex_eqtl". eQTL association data must be placed inside this folder, and must be in CSV format.
+Each file should correspond to a different tissue-chromosome combination (i.e. 23 chromosome files per tissue), each of which must contain at least the following columns:

 chr:      Chromosome number